KamranSattary/ADA_P4_Blog/index.md

 As data varies widely in its shape and form, a first crucial step when employing statistical models, is understanding in depth how they are constructed and are able to use data to *learn*.
 Here we clarify how the five models we compare function in order to better understand their strengths, but also weaknesses!

 ### K-Nearest Neighbors
+K-Nearest Neighbors (abbreviated KNN) is a supervised machine learning technique which, as its name suggests, uses closeby neighbors to classify observations.
+As such, the data itself serves in essence as the model, with few parameters available for tuning, which can both be a boon or bane.
+Evaluating proximity is one of the first available parameters, and allowing for a variety of metrics to evaluate the distance between observations, including Manhattan Distance, Euclidean Distance, Chebychev Distance, Hamming Distance, Cosine Similarity (utilizing Cosine distance), and more.
+Each of these presents both advantages and disadvantages in their use, with some more or less sensitive to outliers, while others are orientation rather than magnitude based such as Cosine Distance which is preferred in settings where direction is more influential than magnitude.

 ### Support Vector Machines